prrao87/prrao87.github.io/content/posts/vector-db-landscape/index.md

 {{< figure src="wines-cosine.png">}}

 On the left, the two wines (the Reserve White and the Toscana Red) have very little in common, both in terms of vocabulary and concepts, so they have a cosine distance approaching zero (they are orthogonal in the vector space).
 On the right, the two Zinfandels from Napa Valley have a lot more in common, so they have a much larger cosine similarity closer to 1.
-The limiting case here would be a cosine similarity of 1 -- a sentence is always perfectly similar to itself.
+The limiting case here would be a cosine distance of 1; a sentence is always perfectly similar to itself.

 Of course, in a real situation, the actual vector space is high dimensional (and have many more axes other than just the variety of wine) and cannot be visualized on a 2-D plane, but the same principle of cosine similarity applies.